rasmus0201/planningpoker/README.md

 0 3 * * * /bin/bash /var/www/${DOMAIN}/cron.sh
 ```

+### development
+Use Laravel Valet and then to run the Websocket server just open a terminal and type `php app.php` - keep the terminal open when developing.
+Enjoy!

 # Contributing
 PRs and issues are welcomed and will be adresssed as soon as possible, but don't expect immediate replies and fixes :sweat_smile: